 The intriguing fact about the dividend yield is that it is set once the investor purchases the stock.
 If the price of the stock goes up from $20 per share to $30 per share, assuming the dividend remains consistent at $0.25 per quarter, the yield will be reduced from 5.00% to 3.33% ($1.00/$30.00).
 The reduction in yield does not affect the investor who purchased the stock at $20 per share.
 Conversely, if the price of the stock drops from $20 per share to $10 per share, the dividend yield will rise from 5.00% to 10.00% ($1.00/$10.00), but the investor who paid $20.00 per share will not partake in the increased dividend yield.

 Dividends can be changed by a corporation and are not necessarily locked in or guaranteed.
 If a publicly traded company falls on hard economic times, the dividend can be reduced or eliminated.
-For example, Bank of America BAC 15.15 +0.01 0.03% cut dividend distribution in 2008 during the financial crisis caused by the housing market collapse, slashing its dividend yield roughly from 1.09% to 0.08%.
+For example, Bank of America Unfortunately, we could not get stock quote BAC this time. cut dividend distribution in 2008 during the financial crisis caused by the housing market collapse, slashing its dividend yield roughly from 1.09% to 0.08%.

 Despite the possibility that a dividend will be reduced or eliminated, dividend distribution is an excellent way to earn compound interest.
 Investors should research a publicly traded corporation extensively and not base their entire decision on the dividend yield.
 This should be one aspect in evaluating the stability and growth potential of a company.
 In general, mature companies with strong financial balance sheets issue dividends consistently and are great investments for investors who have a weak stomach for volatility.
 Investors that are interested in finding publicly traded companies with favorable dividend yields can search stock exchanges like the Nasdaq or investment publications such as the Wall Street Journal.